 What Happens When You Skip a Presale Consultation

-The consequences of skipping professional preparation are both measurable and costly:
+The consequences of skipping professional preparation are measurable:

-- Longer time on market — Buyers struggle to see past clutter and poor furniture arrangement, generating fewer showings and requiring price cuts to regain attention
+- Longer time on market: Buyers struggle to see past clutter and poor furniture arrangement, generating fewer showings

-- Frequent price reductions — Homes without competitive interest in the first two weeks often need 3-5% cuts to restart momentum, far exceeding consultation costs
+- Price reductions: Homes without competitive interest in the first two weeks typically need 3-5% cuts to restart momentum - far more than a consultation would have cost

-- Rising carrying costs — Each additional month on market adds thousands in mortgage, utilities, insurance, and maintenance expenses
+- Rising carrying costs: Each additional month adds thousands in mortgage, utilities, insurance, and maintenance

 How to Get the Most Value from Your Presale Consultation